How we work

 4. Share the tools.

 Fourth, we share our tools with others.
-Engaging the public what we have discovered, and training other experts and advocates in how to engage in the science of storytelling.
+Engaging the public with what we have discovered, and training other experts and advocates in how to engage in the science of storytelling.

 5. Make the change.

 Finally, the entire Workshop process lays strong foundations for those who want to more effectively speak up and speak out about what needs to change locally and globally.
+Changes in expert communications lead to changes in the public conversation, which influences how people think, and ultimately to policy change.

 6. Start over again.